What's happened

 Key Factors Behind the Decline

-- Increased Naloxone Access: The availability of naloxone, an overdose-reversing drug, has expanded significantly, contributing to saving lives.
+- Increased Naloxone Access: The wider availability of naloxone, an overdose-reversing drug, has played a crucial role in saving lives.

 - Expanded Treatment Options: More treatment facilities and programs have emerged, providing critical support for those struggling with addiction.

-- Shifts in Drug Use Patterns: Changes in the illicit drug supply and user behavior may also play a role in the decline.
+- Shifts in Drug Use Patterns: Changes in the illicit drug supply and user behavior have contributed to the decline in fatalities.

 Ongoing Challenges